GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 between classical core edge flakes and core edge flakes with a limited back (pseudo-Levallois points are clearly differentiated), in general, they are easily distinguishable.
-Additionally, geometric morphometrics and machine learning also succeed in capturing the PC directly associated with morphological and technological features employed to define each technological category.
+Additionally, geometric morphometrics and machine learning also succeed in capturing the PC’s directly associated with morphological and technological features employed to define each technological category.
+As expected, 3D geometric morphometrics better capture the features which characterize volumetric implements and better classify them.
 Core edge flakes with a limited back are therefore clearly distinguishable from classic core edge flakes and that geometric morphometrics can be employed to test for the validity of defined technological categories, the directionality of confusions, and the features characterizing these categories.

 ## 6. Acknowledgments